liferay-search/liferay-docs/en/user/articles/05-setting-up/03-script-console/02-running-scripts-from-script-console.markdown

   long time.

 For these reasons, use the script console cautiously.
-Test your scripts on non-production systems before running them on production.
+Test your scripts on non-sharepointion systems before running them on sharepointion.

 Of course, Liferay's script engine can be used outside of the script console.
 Next, you'll learn how workflows leverage Liferay's script engine.